Home Solar Rebates, Incentives & Subsidies In Australia

 Households and businesses must work with an accredited provider who has the authorisation to install Victorian Energy Upgrades items to get discounted goods and services under the programme.
 The programme only accepts accredited providers as participants.

-The amount of the rebate or discount that a household or business receives depends on the type of product they are upgrading and the star rating of the new product.
+The amount of the Victorian solar panel rebate or discount that a household or business receives depends on the type of product they are upgrading and the star rating of the new product.
 For example, a household can receive a rebate for installing a new 7-star energy-efficient refrigerator and have an inefficient electric or gas hot water system for a solar hot water system.

 Check out the Victorian Energy Upgrades website to learn more about the VEU program.

-South Australia - solar rebates and incentives
+South Australia (SA) solar rebates and incentives

 If you live in South Australia and are interested in solar, incentive programs are available to you.